Should You Stay? Or Should You Go?

 If you decide to stay on the waitlist, be proactive.
 Here’s what you can do to boost your chances of being accepted:

 - Get a sense of your chances of admission.
-Contact the admission office to find out if the college ranks waitlisted students or if it has a priority list.
+Contact the Admissions Office to find out if the college ranks waitlisted students or if it has a priority list.
 Most are willing to let you know your status.
 The higher you rank on the list the better your chances of being accepted.

-- Write a letter to the Admissions Office.
+- Send an update to the Admissions Office.
 The college has already decided that you have the academic credentials for admittance.
 Now’s the time to mention any additional non-academic factors that may help your case — any new achievements or supplemental information.
 Emphasize your strong desire to attend the college and make a case for why you’re a good fit.
 You can tell them you’ll enroll if they accept you, but tell them this only if you’re absolutely certain you will.

 - Study hard.
 This is no time to slack off.
 If you’re waitlisted, you may be reevaluated based on your third and fourth quarter grades.